aecsocket/aeronet/README.md

 channel.
 The types of lanes that are supported, and therefore what guarantees are given, are listed in [`LaneKind`].

-Note that if a transport does not support lanes, then it inherently guarantees the strongest guarantees provided by lanes - that is, communication is always reliable-ordered.
+Note that if a transport does not support lanes, then it inherently provides the strongest guarantees possible - that is, communication is always reliable-ordered.

 Typically, a transport implementation will require you to pass a configuration on creation, which defines which lanes are available to the transport, and what their properties are (i.e. is it